Tim Waurick

-Tim Waurick (born 1981) is a barbershop tenor singer, and coach for various barbershop choruses and quartets.
+Tim Waurick is a barbershop tenor singer and coach for various barbershop choruses and quartets.
 Waurick creates learning tracks – recordings in which one part is dominant and the others are sung softly in the background – for the Barbershop Harmony Society, Sweet Adelines International, and various other quartets and choruses around the world.
 His learning track company is named TimTracks.
+Waurick is one of the few barbershop enthusiasts who has managed to turn his hobby into a profession.
+He is known for his nine-octave vocal range and his ability to hold notes for long periods of time.

+Barbershop

-Waurick grew up and currently lives in Levittown, Pennsylvania.
-He used to live in St. Peters, Missouri, after graduating in 2007 from Lindenwood University in St. Charles, Missouri.
-He coaches men's and women's barbershop quartets and choruses worldwide, and is one of the few barbershop enthusiasts who has managed to turn his hobby into a profession.
-Waurick performs with Vocal Spectrum, who took the gold medal in the collegiate Barbershop Quartet Contest in 2004 and the International Barbershop Quartet Contest in 2006.
-Waurick also serves as the tenor section leader of the 2012 International Barbershop Chorus Champions the Ambassadors of Harmony.
-He has released several solo multi-track albums.
+Waurick grew up in Levittown, Pennsylvania, where he began singing barbershop at about age 12.
+Since 2003, he performs with the quartet Vocal Spectrum, who won gold medals in the collegiate Barbershop Quartet Contest in 2004 and the International Barbershop Quartet Contest in 2006.
+He graduated in 2007 from Lindenwood University in St. Charles, Missouri.

+In 2009, Waurick and other members of the Ambassadors of Harmony chorus gave seven performances of The Music Man at The Muny amphitheater in St. Louis.
+Waurick played tenor Jacey Squires in the show's featured quartet.
+Waurick serves as tenor section leader of the Ambassadors, who are five-time International Barbershop Chorus Champions.

+Waurick has released several solo multi-track albums.
+He describes various details of his early barbershop years and track recording, as well as some 2019 vocal surgery, in a 2020 "Let's Talk Barbershop" podcast.

+Honors

 Waurick was selected in 2008 to be tenor of a Fantasy Gold Quartet, together with bass Jeff Oxley, baritone Tony DeRosa, and lead Joe Connelly; then again in 2015 with lead Mike Slamka, bass Jim Henry, and baritone Tony DeRosa.
+In 2022, Waurick was inducted into the Barbershop Harmony Society's Hall of Fame, along with DeRosa and Connelly; Waurick's quartet, Vocal Spectrum, was inducted the following year.